-9.5.
+9.4.
 Acknowledgments

-After the Conflicts of Interest Statement, general acknowledgments for consultations and statistical analyses should be listed concisely, including the names of the individuals who were directly involved.
+After the main text, general acknowledgments for consultations and statistical analyses should be listed concisely, including the names of the individuals who were directly involved.
 Consent should be obtained from those individuals before their names are listed in this section.
 All financial and material support for the research, work, writing and editorial assistance from internal or external agencies, including commercial companies, should be clearly and completely identified.

-9.6.
+9.5.
 References